hms-dbmi/Rpairix/README.md

 ### How to change version
 * edit the version number in files `DESCRIPTION` and `<MyPackageName>.Rproj`
-* edit the version number in this README as well, if applicable (if you want to keep version number in README).
+* edit the version number in this `README.md` as well, if applicable (if you want to keep version number in `README.md`).
 * (optionally, to allow installation of specific release) Create a release on Github that matches the new version number (e.g. `0.0.1`)

 ### How to add data